borkdude/jet/doc/query.md

 NOTE: some parts of this query language may change in the coming months after it has seen more usage (2019-08-04).

+NOTE: in this document, the word list applies to arrays, vectors and lists.

 Single values can be selected by using a key:

 ``` clojure